Paradigm Class

 Saccades: Perform a rapid eye movement or saccade to capture an object in the visual field.
 First: Stark, Vossius & Young, 1962 Most: Corbetta, et al. 1998

 Self-Reflection: Meditate or think about one's character, actions, and motives.
-Co-code with the paradigm "Meditation" if this is part of a meditation task.
+Co-code with the paradigm Meditation if this is part of a meditation task.
 First: Pollack, et al. 1962 Most: Modinos, Ormel & Aleman

 Semantic Monitor/Discrimination: Discriminate between the meanings of individual lexical items or to indicate if target word is semantically related to the probe word.
 Stimuli in discrimination tasks can be words or pictures representing words.
 First: Xiang, et al. 2003 Most: Demonet, et al. 1992